Please ensure Javascript is enabled for purposes of website accessibility Undergraduate Research | University of West Florida

 Are you interested in participating in undergraduate research opportunities?
 Start at the Entering Research section to learn more about the programs and resources to help you get started.
 Then complete the Student Undergraduate Research Interest Form, and we will connect with you.
 This form is available for current and prospective UWF students wanting to learn more about undergraduate research.

-Present and attend the UWF Student Scholars Symposium on Thursday, April 16, 2026.
+Present and attend the UWF Summer Undergraduate Research Program (SURP) Symposium on Friday, July 31, 2026.

 Interested in Being a Mentor?